 The applicant may request an administrative Groundwater Extraction Permit Approval Extension for a period of two (2) years.
 An extension of a Groundwater Extraction Permit Approval that was based on the findings of a Hydrological Study shall not be issued for more than ten (10) years from the date of the original Hydrological Study Approval without the applicant providing at applicant's expense a supplemental report showing the conclusions of the Hydrological Study are still valid.
 The report shall be prepared by a qualified hydrologist (see definition, Appendix B).
-The report shall include a discussion and supporting data that establish there are no adverse cumulative effects to adjacent wells from the applicant's approved extraction and any additional extraction within the radius of influence of the applicant's test well approved by other hydrological studies for "new development", "expansion of existing use", or "change of use".
+The report shall include a discussion and supporting data that establish there are no adverse cumulative effects to adjacent wells from the applicant's test well approved by other hydrological studies for "new development", "expansion of existing use", or "change of use".
 The Board shall approve or deny a supplemental report at a regular meeting or a special meeting.